Skip to content

 Jobs and Saudization

-Operations are planned as Saudi-resident.
+Operations are Saudi-resident.
 The model's headcount build-up distinguishes Saudi from Shenzhen entities.
 A Nitaqat classification layer on the Saudi Labour sheet is a Phase-2 model task and is honestly flagged as such in the SWF readiness document.

 Vision 2030 · Saudization (Nitaqat) · human capital development